Fungicide: Resistance

 Doses that provide the most control of the disease also provide the largest selection pressure to acquire resistance.

 In some cases, the pathogen evolves resistance to multiple fungicides, a phenomenon known as cross resistance.
 These additional fungicides typically belong to the same chemical family, act in the same way, or have a similar mechanism for detoxification.
 Sometimes negative cross-resistance occurs, where resistance to one chemical class of fungicides increases sensitivity to a different chemical class of fungicides.
 This has been seen with carbendazim and diethofencarb.
 Also possible is resistance to two chemically different fungicides by separate mutation events.
 For example, Botrytis cinerea is resistant to both azoles and dicarboximide fungicides.

 A common mechanism for acquiring resistance is alteration of the target enzyme.
 For example, Black Sigatoka, an economically important pathogen of banana, is resistant to the QoI fungicides, due to a single nucleotide change resulting in the replacement of one amino acid (glycine) by another (alanine) in the target protein of the QoI fungicides, cytochrome b.
 It is presumed that this disrupts the binding of the fungicide to the protein, rendering the fungicide ineffective.
 Upregulation of target genes can also render the fungicide ineffective.
 This is seen in DMI-resistant strains of Venturia inaequalis.

 Resistance to fungicides can also be developed by efficient efflux of the fungicide out of the cell.
 Septoria tritici has developed multiple drug resistance using this mechanism.
 The pathogen had five ABC-type transporters with overlapping substrate specificities that together work to pump toxic chemicals out of the cell.

 In addition to the mechanisms outlined above, fungi may also develop metabolic pathways that circumvent the target protein, or acquire enzymes that enable the metabolism of the fungicide to a harmless substance.

 Fungicides that are at risk of losing their potency due to resistance include Strobilurins such as azoxystrobin.

 Fungicide resistance management

 Cross-resistance can occur because the active ingredients share a common mode of action.
 The industry-sponsored Fungicide Resistance Action Committee (FRAC), whose parent organization is CropLife International, advises on the use of fungicides in crop protection and classifies the available compounds according to their chemical structures and mechanism of action so as to manage the risks of resistance developing.
 The 2024 FRAC poster of fungicides includes all the chemicals mentioned in this article.

+Regulations

+In the United States, the EPA (U.S. Environmental Protection Agency) is responsible for regulation of all fungicides under the authority of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+When a manufacturer wants to register a product with the EPA, the applicant must submit a detailed application package that includes extensive data on product toxicology, environmental fate, and residue chemistry, to demonstrate that its use, when used as directed, will not generally cause unreasonable adverse effects on the environment.
+In addition, the EPA must establish a legal tolerance (maximum residue limit) for the pesticide on all food or feed crops before the pesticide can be sold or distributed for food-use.